-Capital and Financial Account
+Financial Account

-The Capital and Financial Account captures changes in a country's foreign assets and liabilities, capital movements and changes in international investment position.
-Capital may be long or short-term, and private or public (government).
-Furthermore, investment, as a major component of financial account is "Direct" if it creates or establishes a permanent controlling interest in an enterprise; and the investor has equity ownership of at least 10 per cent.
-"Portfolio Investment" covers the acquisition and disposal of equity and debt securities (instruments), which cannot be classified under direct investment.
+The Financial Account captures changes in a country's foreign assets and liabilities, movements of invested funds and changes in international investment position.
+International investment, as a major component of the financial account could be in the form of "Direct Investment - DI" if the investor seeks to have control or significant degree of influence in an enterprise measured by an equity ownership of at least 10 per cent or "Portfolio Investment - PI" which covers the acquisition and disposal of equity and debt securities (instruments) other than those classified under direct investment.